shdlabs/SSTorytime/src/demo_pocs/README.md

 ## Comparing SQL and Go

-A SQL `select * from TABLE` statement is roughly analogous to a `for variable := range table` statement is Go.
+A pure SQL `select * from TABLE` statement is roughly analogous to a `for variable := range table` statement is Go.

 Where the two arrays can contain lists of associates.
 Starting from a node with name="mark" we aggregate friends and employees as one into a a temporary list called templist:

-The `unnest()` is postgres function splits up an array of columns into rows, something like this pseudo-code:
+The pure SQL `unnest()` is postgres function splits up an array of columns into rows, something like this pseudo-code:
 <pre>
 func unnest(array []table) {